 Transfer of Credits

-Goldey-Beacom College welcomes students who transfer from other regionally accredited colleges or universities.
-Transfer credits are granted for courses taken at regionally accredited institutions in all modes of delivery which apply to the student's program at Goldey-Beacom College and meet the following criteria: the appropriate courses have been taken within a reasonable time frame (in most cases within the past ten years), a grade of C or better was earned, and they are not developmental courses.
+Goldey-Beacom College welcomes students who transfer from other institutionally accredited colleges and universities.
+Transfer credits are granted for courses taken at institutionally accredited colleges and universities in all modes of delivery which apply to the student’s program at Goldey-Beacom College and meet the following criteria: the appropriate courses have been taken within a reasonable time frame (in most cases within the past ten years), a grade of C or better was earned, and they are not developmental courses.
 An official transcript is required before credit transfer can be finalized.
-Matriculated students are required to complete a minimum of 45 credits in residence at Goldey-Beacom College for a bachelor's degree, and a minimum of 24 credits in residence for an associate's degree.
+Matriculated students are required to complete a minimum of 45 credits in residence at Goldey-Beacom College for a bachelor’s degree, and a minimum of 24 credits in residence for an associate’s degree.

-Upon approval, credits earned for courses taken at regionally accredited institutions of higher education will be transferred to the student's permanent record at Goldey-Beacom College.
-Grades earned at another college are not figured in the student's cumulative index, which reflects only course work completed at Goldey-Beacom College.
+Upon approval, credits earned for courses taken at institutionally accredited colleges and universities will be transferred to the student’s permanent record at Goldey-Beacom College.
+Grades earned at another college are not figured in the student’s cumulative index, which reflects only course work completed at Goldey-Beacom College.

 Advanced Placement and CLEP credits (College Level Examination Program) may also be accepted in transfer provided that above-average grades have been earned, and the subject matter is appropriate for the program of study being pursued.